muratcangencturk/prompter/README.md

 - Prompter currently supports **English** (`EN`) and **Turkish** (`TR`).
 - Use the language switcher in the top‑right corner to choose your interface language.
 The setting persists in your browser.
+## Accessibility

+Colors for both light and dark themes meet WCAG AA contrast requirements.
+Gradients and button styles were tested with automated tools and adjusted so text has at least a 4.5:1 contrast ratio against its background.

 ## Categories